 - Vision Rehabilitation for Special Needs – Developmental Delays, Visual Perceptual/Visual-Motor Deficits, Attention Deficit Disorders etc.

 To learn more about Vision Therapy as it relates to developmental delays or disorders, click on any of the following links:

 - Vision Rehabilitation for Autism Spectrum Disorders.

 - Sports Vision Improvement

 To read definitions of Vision Therapy by outside sources, see What is Vision Therapy? and/or Vision Therapy?
 Self-help Eye Exercises?.
-To browse through hundreds of stories writtten by parents, teachers, adults and children, go to a national of catalog of Vision Therapy Success Stories.
+To browse through hundreds of stories written by parents, teachers, adults and children, see Vision Therapy Success Stories.